destinio/quotes/README.md

 - “The most beautiful form of mastery is the art of letting go.” - Claudia Gray
 - "Difficult to see.
 Always in motion is the future." - Yoda
 -  "Sometimes we must let go of our pride and do what is requested of us." - Padm
+- “Transformation is often more about unlearning than learning.” - Richard Rohr

 ## Fear
 - “Fear is the path to the dark side.
 Fear leads to anger; anger leads to hate; hate leads to suffering.
 I sense much fear in you.” — Yoda
+- "but joy can be stripped from life if we view life through a lens of fear." - Sherianna Boyle

 ## Confidence
 - "You must expect great things of yourself before you can do them." - Michael Jordan
 - “Stop comparing yourself with others.
 If they are good at something, you too are good at something else.
 Self-confidence is not measured by your own capabilities versus that of others, but by your own needs.” - Stephen Richards
 - “Self-confidence is contagious.” - Stephen Richards
 - "Great, kid.
 Don't get cocky." - Han Solo

+## Emotions
+- "Our heart’s desire lies within the processing of raw emotions" - Sherianna Boyle

 ## Patience
 - "Patience you must have, my young Padawan." - Yoda